 Places to Elope in Utah

 There are so many incredible places to elope in Utah that this list could go on and on.
 These are some of the more popular locations in Utah to elope, but for a good reason!
 The hikes and trails located in these parks are endless.
 There are many, many options for no matter what type of scenery you’re looking for!
 Also, staying at an Airbnb is always such a great choice when picking out your place to stay for so many reasons.
 Be sure to head on over to my Airbnb Elopement page for tips and places to stay in Utah!

 1. Zion National Park

-Moab is a fun town that filled with endless adventure.
-Rock formations everywhere for the rock climbing enthusiasts and great places to go off-roading!
+Moab is a fun town that is filled with endless adventure.
+Rock formations are everywhere for the rock climbing enthusiasts and great places to go off-roading!
 You’re close to Canyonlands National Park which is home to famous landmarks such as Mesa Arch and Grandview Point.
 It’s also right by the Colorado River!
 This park is another busy one and winter is a great time to elope here as well as winter in Southern Utah typically isn’t anything too crazy.

 3. Arches National Park